ZK Rollup

 Problem: Generating ZK proofs requires:

-Solution: Amortize costs over large batches (thousands of transactions per proof), hardware acceleration, improved proof systems.
+Solution: Amortize costs over large batches, hardware acceleration, improved proof systems.

 Proving Time